 Who can apply?

 Funding is open to UK schools and colleges providing general, vocational or technical education to pupils aged 3 – 18 years.
-Local and regional authorities, and school coordination bodies can also apply.
 Please read our eligibility criteria for more information.

 What are the benefits?